Hierarchical Causal Models: Identification and Estimation

 \item Estimate the population distribution of $\hat{\pr}(q^{a|z})$ with the empirical distribution of $\{\hat{q}_i^{a|z}\}_{i=1}^n$. \end{enumerate} We plug these estimates into \Cref{eq:instrument_backdoor}, and calculate the expectation.

-As a final demonstration, we consider binary $A$, $Y$, $U$, $Z$, and draw simulated variables from a true \textsc{instrument} model (details are in \Cref{apx:instrument_sim}, and code in the Supplementary Material).
+As a final demonstration, we consider binary $A$, $Y$, $U$, $Z$, and draw simulated variables from a true \textsc{subunit instrument} model (details are in \Cref{apx:instrument_sim}, and code in the Supplementary Material).
 We consider three different simulations, each with different levels of confounding.
 Our goal is to estimate a difference between two soft interventions,

-We observe $\{\{z_{ij}, a_{ij}, y_{ij}\}_{j=1}^m\}_{i=1}^n$ for increasing numbers of units and subunits, and where the number of units equals the number of subunits in each. \Cref{fig:instrument_sim} compares the \textsc{instrument} estimator with a straightforward regression of $Y$ on the average of $A$, which does not account for the hidden confounder.
+We observe $\{\{z_{ij}, a_{ij}, y_{ij}\}_{j=1}^m\}_{i=1}^n$ for increasing numbers of units and subunits, and where the number of units equals the number of subunits in each. \Cref{fig:instrument_sim} compares the \textsc{subunit instrument} estimator with a straightforward regression of $Y$ on the average of $A$, which does not account for the hidden confounder.
 The error of the regression estimator is larger when there is more confounding.
-As the number of units and subunits increases, the \textsc{instrument} estimator converges to the true effect.
+As the number of units and subunits increases, the \textsc{subunit instrument} estimator converges to the true effect.
 Note that here both estimators use a nonparametric model, a Gaussian process classifier, rather than a well-specified parametric model as in the previous simulations; partially as a result, we see more substantial bias and variance in the estimator than in the previous simulations.
+As the number of subunits per unit increases, the bias at low $N$ decreases (\Cref{fig:converge_sim_mfrac})~\citep[Appendix B]{Rainforth2018-qp}.